PrivateSky/dicontainer/README.md

 # Install
 npm install container

-//now in your code you can get an instance of the container var container = require("container").container;
+/*now in your code you can get an instance of the container*/ var container = require("container").container;

 #API